Skip to content

 action allow / reject What to do when the rule matches

 Rules are evaluated in order; the first matching rule wins.
 A task must match both service and at least one pattern in tasks for a rule to apply.
-If no rule matches, the tool is allowed (default-allow policy).
+If no rule matches, the task's MCP tool and prompts are allowed (default-allow policy).

 tools: